Who is an Academic Counsellor, Education Counsellor, and Admin Department Professional?

 Admin Departments:

-- Mid-20th Century: The introduction of computers and database management systems revolutionized administrative processes.
-This led to greater efficiency and accuracy in managing student data.
+- Late 20th Century: The introduction of computers and management systems streamlined administrative processes and improved efficiency.

 Highlights